-Many counties in Colorado allow you to file divorce forms online.
+Many counties in Colorado allow you to file divorce papers online.
 Consult with your local court to see if online filing is available for your area.
 Visit the Colorado ECourts web page.

 To file for divorce in Colorado, you or your spouse must have lived in the state for at least 91 days before you can file.